-Dawki is a town in the West Jaintia district of the state and the surrounding area is one of many semi-hidden gems in northeast India.
-There, you’ll find the cleanest village in Asia, as well as one of the most environmentally conscious communities in India.
+Dawki is a town in the West Jaintia hills district of the state and the surrounding area is one of many semi-hidden gems in northeast India.
+There, you’ll find the cleanest small village in Asia, as well as one of the most environmentally conscious communities in India.
 You’ll also get to experience mouthwatering local cuisine that will still be on your mind long after your final bite.
 It’s the perfect day trip destination for a curious traveler and was a highlight of my time in northeast India.
 These are the top 5 things to see and do in Dawki, India.

 The Dawki area is a beautiful and pristine region of Meghalaya.
 Parts of the area are more heavily visited by tourists than others, but even the areas that are more popular are worth seeing.
-One such place is the village of Mawlynnong, which carries the reputation of being the cleanest village in Asia!
+One such place is the beautiful village of Mawlynnong, which carries the reputation of being the cleanest village in Asia!
 The village is one of the best things to see and do in Dawki and is less than a three-hour drive from Shillong.

 As you approach Mawlynnong, you’ll drive down a tight, winding road.
 As I watched the vegetation along the road whiz by, I was reminded of a similar road that leads up to Jaigarh Fort in the Rajasthani capital of Jaipur.
 The Dawki area is at a much lower elevation than Shillong, so the weather is warmer and more humid, almost tropical.
 Shillong will likely be a little chilly when you leave in the morning, so I suggest wearing layers on your day trip to Dawki so you can shed the heavier ones as the temperature rises.

 Once you arrive in Mawlynnong, you must pay 50 rupees (or a little over $0.70 U.S.) to enter.
 Afterward, my friends and I crossed an unstable and slippery bamboo bridge in order to reach the town, but I was told there are other, safer ways to get there as well.